aws-samples/cfn101-workshop/workshop/content/50-setting-up-ec2/200-lab-07-session-manager.md

   please refer to AWS Documentation - [Working with SSM Agent](https://docs.aws.amazon.com/systems-manager/latest/userguide/ssm-agent.html)

 ##### 2. Create an IAM role for the EC2 instance which grants access to the AWS Systems Manager

-  The AWS managed policy, `AmazonSSMManagedInstanceCore`, enables an instance to use AWS Systems Manager service core functionality.
+The AWS managed policy, `AmazonSSMManagedInstanceCore`, allows an instance to use AWS Systems Manager service core functionality.

   ```yaml
   SSMIAMRole: